Top tips when buying a used car

 When you’re looking to upgrade or downsize your current car, or even at a sportier model, it can be an exciting time.
 But there can be challenges too.
 So, with your hard-earned money at stake, what factors need to be considered before you can sign on the dotted line?

-Cars over 3 years old have an 84% chance of mechanical or electrical breakdown in the subsequent three-year period4.
+Cars over 3 years old have an 84% chance of breakdown in the subsequent three-year period4.

 The average mileage for cars developing a fault was 70,000 miles.